Center for Interdisciplinary Collaboration, Engagement & Learning

 The Big Picture

-CICEL is more than a new building on the WSU Campus.
-It is a creative solution to present problems that demonstrates a fresh vision for future of learning and engagement in the campus and community.
+CICEL is not just a construction project, but a creative solution to problems with a fresh vision for the future of learning and engagement in the campus and community.

 Collaborative Learning Across Disciplines & Industries

-The CICEL building will serve as the campus center for these academic partnerships with local and regional businesses and organizations.
+CICEL will serve as the campus center for these academic partnerships with businesses and organizations.
 It will also host campus and community events designed to bring people together.

 Integrated Support Services